cam0393/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does The bikeshare project pulls data depending on user inputs
+Describe what your project is about and what it does The bikeshare project pulls data depending on user inputs.
+Works with the cities New York, Chicago, Washington

 ### Files used
 Include the files used